 Do you want to make money from writing through a blog instead?

 Blogging is one of the best ways to make money from writing!
-If you want to create a blog like the one you are reading right, now and you want to learn how to make money from a new blog, then read this detailed blogging tutorial!
+If you want to create a blog like the one you are reading right now and you want to learn how to make money from a new blog, then read this detailed blogging tutorial!
 I’ll show you how I grew this blog from absolute scratch without previous experience and how I started making a full-time income blogging!

 How to Become a YouTuber and How to Make Money On YouTube

 So how to become a YouTuber?
-It’s actually as simple as creating a YouTube account (simple sign-up process) and creating videos.
+It’s as simple as creating a YouTube account (simple sign-up process) and creating videos.
 But to start making money on YouTube, you must use a few monetization strategies.
 Let’s take a look at the five basic ways to monetize a YouTube channel!

 1. Ad Revenue